VSSeeker/Smeargle/README.md

 # Smeargle

 Smeargle provides card images for the Pokemon Trading Card Game in optimized AVIF format.
-Powered by malie.io and PTCGO.
+Powered by malie.io, PTCGO, and PTCGL.